- Home

 Weight: 20

-Public transportation is limited and often unreliable.
+Public transport is underdeveloped and unreliable.

 🚶 Walkability